 - 1.4 A number of options for potential Workgroup alternatives have been discussed by the Workgroup.
 These have mainly centred around the interpretation of how compliance with the EC Regulation should be calculated.
 In particular, these discussions have centred around whether the cost of some, all, or none of the local assets should be considered as 'connection' in the context of paragraph 2 (of Part B) of the EC Regulation.
 This interpretation significantly affects the timescales when GB generation charges based on the current Charging Methodology, are expected to breach the upper limit of EC Regulation.
 It is not intended that this Proposal changes what assets are considered Connection assets in the CUSC charging arrangements. - 1.5 The Workgroup also discussed whether the calculation of compliance and any adjustment to the generation revenue contribution should be fixed based on forecast values; be reconciled; or possibly be forecast with an error margin.
 Along with this the Workgroup considered the notice period for confirming any change to the 'G/D' split.
-For instance, should it be confirmed when tariffs are set (two months' notice), or should any change be confirmed year ahead (12 months notice). - 1.6 The Workgroup Consultation closed on 23rd January 2014 and 9 responses and a Workgroup Consultation alternative request were received.
+For instance, should it be confirmed when tariffs are set (two months' notice), or should any change be confirmed year ahead (12 months notice). - 1.6 The Workgroup Consultation closed on 23rd January 2014 and 9 responses and a Workgroup Consultation Alternative Request were received.
 The final Workgroup meeting was held on 30th January 2014.
-The Original was confirmed as all being calculated with all TNUoS charges and having two months notice (noting National Grid would provide forecasts ahead of this. - 1.7 The Workgroup developed three alternatives: WACM1, the Original with 12months notice period; WACM2, removal of TNUoS associated with 'generation only spurs' and WACM3, 12 months notice period and the removal of Generation only spurs.
-The Original and all of the three Alternatives have an error marginal (also referred to as bandwidth).
-At present this
+The Original was confirmed as being calculated with all TNUoS charges and having two months' notice (noting National Grid would provide forecasts ahead of this. - 1.7 The Workgroup developed three alternatives: WACM1, which is CMP224 original with 12 months' notice period; WACM2, removal of TNUoS associated with 'generation only spurs'; and WACM3, 12 months' notice period and the removal of generation only spurs.
+CMP224 Original and all of the three Alternatives have an error marginal (also referred to as bandwidth).
+At present this would result in a 7% marginal for the 2 months' notice period

-- would result in a 7% marginal for 2 months notice period (Original and WACM2) and 14% for 12 months notice period (WACM1 and WACM3). - 1.8 The Workgroup voted that against the baseline both the Original and WACM1 were unanimously better.
+- (CMP224 Original and WACM2) and 14% for 12 months' notice period (WACM1 and WACM3). - 1.8 The Workgroup voted unanimously that against the baseline both the Original and WACM1 better facilitate the Applicable CUSC Objectives.
 WACMs 2 and 3 votes were split (4/4) against the baseline.
 Against the Original proposal only WACM1 received majority support (7/8).
 WACMs 2 and 3 only received minority support (3/8).
-The Workgroup Chair acted to 'save' WACM2 and 3 as they believed the removal of the generation only spur element would better facilitate the Applicable CUSC Objectives. - 1.9 This Workgroup Report and supporting material has been prepared in accordance with the terms of the CUSC.
-An electronic copy can be found on the National Grid Website.
+The Workgroup Chair acted to 'save' WACMs2 and 3 as he believes the removal of the generation only spur element would better facilitate the Applicable CUSC Objectives. - 1.9 The Code Administrator Consultation closed on 28th March 2014 and received eleven responses; these can be found in Annex 6, a summary of these responses can be found in Section 10 of this report.
+Of those responses received there was a mixed view on which options was the best, with most respondents supporting a 12 month notice period of any changes to the G:D split. - 1.10 This CUSC Modification Report has been prepared in accordance with the terms of the CUSC.
+An electronic copy can be found on the National Grid Website, http://www2.nationalgrid.com/UK/Industry-information/Electricity-codes/CUSC/Modifications/CMP224/, along with the CUSC Modification Proposal Form.